The Best Type Of Soil For Grass – What Kind Is It?

 03/08/2022 08:49 pm GMT

-If the soil testing finds out that you’ve got an acidic soil, you may want to apply lime to make it less acidic.
+If the soil testing finds out that you’ve got acidic soil, you may want to apply lime to make it less acidic.
 Otherwise, you may need to select acid-loving plants to grow on your turf.

 soil-lawn-112312015dPin